Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/effects/adjustment.rst

 your final sequence, timeline without messing with meta strips around.
 Just add an adjustment layer on top and activate the color balance.

-Or you can stack a primary color correction and several secondary color correction on top of each other (probably using the new mask input for area selection).
+Or you can stack a primary color correction and several secondary color corrections on top of each other (probably using the new mask input for area selection).